Chicago Illinois

 DESCRIPTION

-The Victory Gardens Biograph Theater is a state-of-the-art” performance venue that is home to several theatre companies that are very different from each other: About Face, Eclipse, MPAACT, Remy Bumppo and Shattered Globe.
+The Victory Gardens Biograph Theater is a state-of-the-art performance venue that is home to several theatre companies: About Face, Eclipse, MPAACT, Remy Bumppo and Shattered Globe.

-While the inside of this 1914 brick building was renovated to give it new life for the performing arts community, the outside still has the original 1914 decorum, restored to its original beauty.
-Despite the changes inside, it still has remained on the National Register of Historic Places since 1984.
+While the inside of this 1914 brick building was renovated to give it new life for the performing arts community, the outside still has the original decorum.
+Despite the changes inside, it remains on the National Register of Historic Places, where it has been since 1984.
 It was added to the Designated Cultural Landmark list in 2001.

-The outside of this theater was given assistance to restore the 1934 facades in 2009.
+The outside of the theater was restored to its 1934 facades in 2009.
 “The facades of the theater and adjoining businesses were redressed to appear as they did in 1934 for the 2009 film Public Enemies.”

 Going up the restored grand staircase to the second floor, the performance enthusiast will find “a 130-seat studio theater, as well as a rehearsal hall and space for special events.”

-Because of the Covid 19 pandemic, The Victory Gardens Biograph Theater has postponed the entire 2020/21 Season to protect their artists, staff, and community.
-They hope to start up again with live performances for the 2021/2022 season.
+Because of the Covid 19 pandemic, the Biograph has postponed the entire 2020/21 Season to protect its artists, staff, and community.
+They hope to start up again with live performances for 2021/2022.

 HISTORY

-This historic 1914 brick building, designed by architect Samuel N. Cowen, originally was known as The Biograph Theater, and was one of at least four movie theaters which opened in Chicago during 1910-1914.
+The Biograph Theater was designed by architect Samuel N. Cowen, and was one of at least four movie theaters which opened in Chicago during 1910-1914.

 It had a large stage and auditorium, complete with a balcony in the style of the time, with lovely decorum inside.
-The Biograph Theater premiered D.W.
-Griffith’s BIRTH OF A NATION, and continued on as a grand movie theater through the Depression, two world wars, and the 50’s and 60’s.
+It premiered D.W.
+Griffith’s Birth Of A Nation, and served on as a grand movie theater through the Depression, two world wars, and into the 50s and 60s.

-In the 1970’s, as was the custom in many parts of the United States, this 60 year old grand theater, in need of renovation, was converted into a four screen “multiplex,” so four movies could be shown at a time, increasing the profits but unfortunately destroyed the original inside decor.
-The outside fortunately was left alone in its original design.
+In the 1970s, as was the custom in many parts of the United States, it was converted into a four-screen multiplex.
+Profits increased, but unfortunately the original inside decor was destroyed.
+The outside fortunately was left untouched.

-In the early 2000s’, it was obvious that The Biograph once again was looking long in the tooth, in need of major renovations, and it was put up for sale.
+In the early 2000s’, The Biograph once again was looking long in the tooth, in need of major renovations, and it was put up for sale.

-The non-profit, theater group, Victory Gardens, which specializes in promoting new American theatrical works, bought the building from Larry Edwards for $2 million dollars.
-The building underwent a total of eleven million dollar renovation effort, thanks to the major contributions of generous citizens, a grant from the state of Illinois, who wishes to encourage the renovation of old buildings, and funds given from the city of Chicago, who was interested in having more available theatrical stages in the city.
+The non-profit theater group, Victory Gardens, which specializes in promoting new American theatrical works, bought the building for $2 million dollars.
+The building underwent an eleven million dollar renovation effort, thanks to the contributions of generous citizens, a grant from the state of Illinois, and funds given from the city of Chicago, which was interested in having more available theatrical stages in the city.

-The original grand staircase, that had been used for years was restored and once more leads lead up to the second floor studio theater that can handle 135 people and an adjacent rehearsal/multiple-use space as well.
-This renovated /restored performance and film theatre had a new name; Victory Gardens at the Biograph,and opened for business in the fall of 2006.
+The original grand staircase was restored and once more leads lead up to the second floor studio theater that can handle 135 people and an adjacent rehearsal/multiple-use space as well.
+The restored theatre had a new name: Victory Gardens at the Biograph, and opened for business in the fall of 2006.

 HISTORY OF MANIFESTATIONS